Skip to main content

 Horizontal axis label angle

 Select the degree from the drop-down list of the angle for the horizontal axis label.
+This option is useful if you have longer labels, as angling the text can free up more space in your chart.

 Include vertical axis title checkbox